Plasma Physics 1

 This module gives an introduction into plasma physics with numerous examples of natural phenomena and technical applications.
-In part 1 the fundamental properties of plasmas will be introduced together with a general characterization of different types of plasmas and current diagnostic techniques.
+The fundamental properties of plasmas will be introduced together with a general characterization of different types of plasmas and current diagnostic techniques.
 Topics addressed are charged particles in magnetic fields, adiabatic invariants, the fluid description of plasmas, magneto-hydrodynamic models, the equilibrium condition, plasma stability, the dynamics of typical plasma instabilities and Alfvén waves.
 The models will be applied to examples from the sun, the ionosphere, technological applications and problems from fusion research.

-After successful completion of this module the student is able to
+After successful completion of this module the student is able to:

 - name the main properties of plasmas and the difference to neutral gases,